Understanding leveraged and inverse products

-Unlike traditional index tracking exchange traded funds (ETF), L&I Products are often referred to as "daily" products since they aim to deliver a multiple or the opposite of the return of the underlying index on a daily basis only.
+Unlike traditional index tracking exchange traded funds (ETF), L&I Products are often referred to as "daily" products since they aim to deliver a multiple of or a multiple of the opposite of the return of the underlying index on a daily basis only.
 Leveraged products seek to deliver a daily return equivalent to a multiple of the underlying index return.
 For example, when an investor buys a two-time leveraged product, and the underlying index moves up by 10% on a given day, the two-time leveraged product should deliver a gain of 20% on that day.
-While inverse products seek to deliver the opposite of the daily return of the underlying index.
-For example, when an investor buys a one-time inverse product, and the underlying index moves up by 10% on a given day, the inverse product should deliver a loss of 10% on that day.
+While inverse products seek to deliver a daily return that is a multiple of the inverse underlying index return.
+For example, when an investor buys a two-time inverse product, and the underlying index moves up by 10% on a given day, the inverse product should deliver a loss of 20% on that day.

-When L&I Products are held overnight, their return may deviate from and may be uncorrelated to the multiple (in the case of leveraged products) or the opposite (in the case of inverse products) of the return of the underlying index.
+When L&I Products are held overnight, their return may deviate from and may be uncorrelated to the multiple of the returns of the underlying index.

-L&I Products are new to Hong Kong and are different from conventional exchange traded funds.
+L&I Products are different from conventional exchange traded funds.
 Here are the distinctive product features: